Antiferromagnetic insulating state in layered nickelates at half-filling: Background

-In spite of the similarities described above, while parent cuprates are antiferromagnetic (AF) insulators \cite{pickett_review_cuprates}, parent infinite-layer nickelates are metallic and there is no signature of long-range magnetic order in LaNiO$_2$ \cite{lanio2_structure_2009,lanio2_structure_2005,lanio2_structure_2016} or NdNiO$_2$ \cite{ndnio2_structure_2003}.
-Based on these findings, magnetism has been at first ruled out as being a key ingredient for superconductivity in RNiO$_2$-based (R= rare-earth) systems, even though many theories of superconductivity in cuprates rely on the existence of strong AF correlations \cite{anderson1987resonating}.
-A recent NMR study has in fact found the presence of AF fluctuations and quasi-static AF order below 40~K in Sr-doped NdNiO$_2$ \cite{nmr_2020_cui}.
-Along these lines, first principles calculations do predict that the main correlations in RNiO$_2$ are indeed AF, but less strong than in the cuprates \cite{botana_2020_similarities}, and embedded in a metallic environment.
-While magnetism in these infinite-layer nickelates is still under intense study \cite{choi2020fluctuation, krishna2020effects, kapeghian2020electronic,nmr_2020_cui}, it is then important to understand: i) Why parent infinite-layer nickelates are metallic and do not show any signature of long-range magnetic order (their cuprate analog CaCuO$_2$ is AF and insulating \cite{cacuo2singh1989electronic}). ii) Whether the phase diagram of these newly discovered superconducting nickelates \cite{sc_dome_nickelates,PrNiO2_sc,prnio2_2020_phase_diagram} can host a magnetic (and/or insulating) phase by modifying parameters such as, e.g. dimensionality. iii) If other members of the layered nickelate family are more similar to cuprates at d$^9$ filling in terms of their electronic structure \cite{nickelates_d9}.
+In spite of the similarities between this nickelate family and the cuprates described above, a remarkable difference is that while parent cuprates are antiferromagnetic (AF) insulators \cite{pickett_review_cuprates}, parent infinite-layer nickelates are metallic and there is no signature of long-range magnetic order in LaNiO$_2$ \cite{lanio2_structure_2009,lanio2_structure_2005,lanio2_structure_2016} or NdNiO$_2$ \cite{ndnio2_structure_2003}.
+Based on these findings, magnetism was at first ruled out as being a key ingredient for superconductivity in RNiO$_2$-based systems, even though many theories of superconductivity in cuprates rely on the existence of strong AF correlations \cite{anderson1987resonating}.
+Recent RIXS experiments in NdNiO$_2$ point in this direction as they have revealed the presence of strong AF correlations with a superexchange $\sim$ 60 meV \cite{Lu2021_NdRIXS}.
+Also, an NMR study has found the presence of AF fluctuations and quasi-static AF order below 40~K in Sr-doped NdNiO$_2$ \cite{nmr_2020_cui}.
+Along these lines, first-principles calculations do predict that the main correlations in RNiO$_2$ are indeed AF, but less strong than in the cuprates \cite{botana_2020_similarities,KWLee2004_prb,Choi2020,Liu2020,Gu2020}, and embedded in a metallic environment.
+While magnetism in these infinite-layer nickelates is still under intense study \cite{choi2020fluctuation, krishna2020effects, kapeghian2020electronic,nmr_2020_cui}, it is then important to understand: i) Why parent infinite-layer nickelates are metallic and do not show any signature of long-range magnetic order (their cuprate analog CaCuO$_2$ is AF and insulating \cite{cacuo2singh1989electronic}). ii) Whether the phase diagram of these newly discovered superconducting nickelates can host an AF insulating phase close to half-filling by modifying parameters such as dimensionality. iii) If other (finite $n$) members of the layered nickelate family are more similar to cuprates at $d^9$ filling in terms of their electronic structure.